I, Robot (video game): Development

-The game features amplified stereo and pixel graphics on a 19-inch color CRT monitor.
-It uses a Motorola 6809 central processing unit and four Atari POKEY audio chips.
-I, Robot was originally called "Ice Castles".

-Dave Sherman developed the custom bit-slice ('pepperoni') 3D co-processor that allowed for a throughput of approximately 2,000 polygons per second.
-It includes four AMD 2901 4-bit slice programmable ALU chips.
+The game uses raster graphics, displayed on a 19-inch color CRT monitor, and a Motorola 6809 central processing unit.
+The amplified stereophonic sound is driven by four POKEY audio chips.
+Dave Sherman developed the custom bit-slice ('pepperoni') 3D co-processor that allowed for a throughput of approximately 2,000 polygons per second; it includes four AMD 2901 4-bit slice programmable ALU chips.
+The game's name was originally Ice Castles.

-I, Robots cabinet was identical to the Firefox laserdisc game upright cabinet.
-The cabinet was furnished with an Atari patented Hall-effect joystick, two fire buttons and two buttons to control the player's viewing angle.
+I, Robot uses the same upright cabinet as Atari's Firefox laserdisc game.
+It has an Atari-patented Hall-effect joystick, two fire buttons, and two buttons to control the player's viewing angle.

 The gameplay borrowed features from earlier arcade games such as Galaga (1981) and Pac-Man (1980).
 The game's release was delayed due to technical issues and difficulties, so it was returned to the lab for further testing and research, and was not fully released until June 1984.